 For more information, check out my article on how to do a soil test.

-By now, you have a much better idea of which fertilizers (both natural and man-made) have high potassium content by weight.
-You also know how to choose which one to use based on the time it takes for the fertilizers to release nutrients.
+Now you have a much better idea of which fertilizers (both natural and man-made) have high potassium content by weight.
+You also know how to choose the right fertilizer for your garden, based on the time it takes to release nutrients.